-NYIM16, the annual international conference on gender and sexuality relations in Hungary or Hungarian diaspora entitled The Possibilities of Resistance and Cooperation (Az ellenállás és együttműködés lehetőségei) is coming up September 25-26, 2020.
-You will find the call for papers and the registration form on the conference’s website.
+NYIM16, the annual international conference on gender and sexuality relations in Hungary or Hungarian diaspora entitled The Possibilities of Resistance and Cooperation (Az ellenállás és együttműködés lehetőségei) is postponed due to the COVID-19 regulations effective at the University of Szeged.
+We will keep you posted and informed about the new date as soon as we can do so with certainty.
+Keep safe and sound!

 TNT is honoured and happy to host Dr. Andrea Zittlau from the American Studies Department, University of Rostock, Germany.
 Andrea is a scholar, a poet, and a performance artist, who is going to run a Workshop for our students interested in Gender Studies, entitled The Language for the Dis/possessed.